 About Alberta Fisheries Management

-Alberta’s fisheries management program follows the provincial Fish Conservation and Management Strategy and is built on an objective-based system which runs on scientific data and stakeholder input.
+Alberta’s fisheries management program follows the provincial Fish Conservation and Management Strategy and other guiding documents and is built on an objective-based system which runs on scientific data and stakeholder input.

 To learn the basics of how fisheries management works in Alberta, see:

 The province has about 800 natural fish-bearing lakes and another 300 lakes that are stocked with trout.
 In comparison, other provinces, such as Saskatchewan, have tens of thousands of lakes.
 This means that Saskatchewan has about 1.9 fishers for every lake, while Alberta has about 375 fishers for every lake.